Langzhong: Geography

 Langzhong is located in the northeast of the province and the northern part of the Sichuan Basin on the middle reaches of the Jialing River.
 Within the city's administrative area, elevations generally increase from southwest to northeast and range from 328 m to 888 m, while rivers flow for 59.4 km.
 The area is dominated by low-lying mountains and hills.

 Cultural traditions

 The Zhang Fei worship tradition（张飞祭祀传统）: Local Spring Festival temple fairs often center around the Zhang Fei Temple, continuing the rituals of the Ming and Qing dynasties.

 Spring Festival Lantern Festival（春节灯会）: Red lanterns are hung in the ancient city, and dragon and lion dances and stilt walking are performed in northern Sichuan.

 Northern Sichuan Lantern Opera（川北灯戏）: The performance style incorporates gongs and drums, rhythmic percussion, and emphasizes a strong sense of rhythm in the "lantern dance".

 Langzhong shadow puppetry（阆中皮影戏）: Langzhong shadow puppetry is known for its bold lines, vibrant colors, and exaggerated figures.

 Langzhong silk（阆中丝绸）： weaving is delicate and soft, with exquisite processes, and is one of the representatives of traditional handicrafts in northern Sichuan.

+Cuisine

+Zhangfei Beef (张飞牛肉): Known for its braising, air-drying, and intensely spicy and numbing flavors, it has a deep red color and firm texture.
+Legend has it that it is associated with Zhang Fei, hence its name.

+Langzhong Vinegar (阆中醋): Langzhong's traditional condiments are renowned for their aroma, sourness, and mellowness.
+Used in local cold noodles, snacks, and everyday dishes, they are an important part of Langzhong's culinary culture.
+It is also the only medicinal vinegar.

+Northern Sichuan Cold Noodles (川北凉粉): Langzhong is one of the birthplaces of Northern Sichuan Cold Noodles.
+It comes in many varieties, with carefully selected seasonings, and is delicate and refreshing.

+Steamed buns with white sugar (白糖蒸馍): Made with high-quality white flour, fermented with yeast instead of alkali, these buns can be made into various shapes.